 In 2009, a team of researchers proposed a new HTTP header called Do Not Track (or DNT in short).
-The researchers felt that in these times people are spending more and more time in virtual space.
-The website owners track users’ footprints and collect data about their surfing habits.
-While for website owners this helps in growing their business –for users it is a privacy problem.
+The researchers realized that in modern times people are spending more and more time in virtual space.
+The website owners track user's footprints and collect data about their surfing habits.
+Although for website owners it helps in growing their businesses –for users it is a privacy problem.

-So, the researchers proposed that the time was ripe to give user an option whether s/he wants to be tracked or not.
-For this purpose Do Not Track HTTP header was proposed.
+So, the researchers proposed that the time was ripe to give web users an option of whether she wants to be tracked or not.
+To this effect, Do Not Track HTTP header was proposed.
 Web browsers can implement an option to allow user to send Do Not Track header to the website.

-It is good that the web browser makers are implementing the DNT option –but this is only half the success.
-A user can choose to send DNT header to a website through the option provided by the browser –but it is totally up to the website owner to honor it or not.
+It is good that the web browser makers have implemented the Do Not Track option –but this is only half the success.
+As shown above, a user can choose to send Do Not Track header to a website through the option provided by the browser –but it is totally up to the website owner to honor it or not.
 Companies like Google and Facebook which heavily rely on tracked user data do not yet honor this header.
 This means if a user uses Google services or Facebook s/he will be tracked irrespective of whether DNT was chosen or not.

-Twitter has lately made a forward step in this regard.
+Twitter has recently said that it will not track its users.
 The company has announced that it will honor the Do Not Track header.
 So, now a Twitter user can decide if s/he wants to be tracked or not.

 Have you activated Do Not Track option in your web browsers?
 Do you think it is important to switch it on?
 Please share your thoughts on it!